| 1998 |

 | 2017 |

-Crystal structures of SHIP2 containing both the 5-phosphatase domain and an adjacent C2 domain reveal an extensive interdomain interface that induces structural changes in the phosphatase domain; the C2 domain and phosphatase domain both bind phosphatidylserine lipids; the C2 domain greatly enhances catalytic turnover via two allosteric signaling pathways (hydrophobic and polar) affecting lipid chain and headgroup moieties of PI(3,4,5)P3 respectively. |
+Crystal structures of the SHIP2 5-phosphatase domain together with an adjacent C2 domain reveal an extensive interdomain interface that induces structural changes in the phosphatase domain.
+Both domains bind phosphatidylserine lipids.
+The C2 domain greatly enhances catalytic turnover despite being distant from the active site, acting via two allosteric pathways (hydrophobic and polar interdomain interactions) that differentially affect the lipid chain and headgroup moieties of PtdIns(3,4,5)P3. |

-X-ray crystallography, molecular dynamics simulation, mutagenesis of interdomain interface, in vitro phosphatase activity assays, cell biology with mutants |
+X-ray crystallography; mutagenesis of interdomain contacts; molecular dynamics simulation; in vitro phosphatase activity assay; cell biology assays |

 eLife |